-In this guide, we will go over how to install and configure Postfix and s-nail to send and receive mail on your Ubuntu 18.04 server.
-For this guide, you will need to connect to your server using SSH as root or a superuser.
-In order to continue, a Hostwinds Cloud, VPS or Dedicated Server should be ready for use.
+This guide will go over how to install and configure Postfix and s-nail to send and receive mail on your Ubuntu 18.04 server.
+You will need to connect to your server using SSH as root or a superuser for this guide.
+To continue, a Hostwinds Cloud, VPS, or Dedicated Server should be ready for use.

 As always, before making any changes to your server or continuing with this guide, we highly suggest you have a good working backup of your server.